Q: Under what conditions am I allowed to participate in the Online Learning?

 Q: I am enrolled in level 1 and/or level 2 coded subjects and need a GPA to apply for another course or maintain my scholarship, what can I do so that I am not disadvantaged?

-A: You can apply for a Study Period 52 2020 GPA to assist in entry or transfer to courses where this evidence is required.
+A: You can apply for a Study Period 51 2020 & Study Period 52 2020 GPA Letter of Advice to assist in entry or transfer to courses where this evidence is required.
+You are required to complete the application within 10 days of the publication of final results A Letter of Advice cannot be provided to a student until all results have been finalised for the teaching period.
 JCU will consider criteria for course transfers and modify a GPA requirement where possible.

 A waiver will be applied to students under scholarship schemes where a particular GPA needs to be maintained; four Satisfactory results will be sufficient.